-When and why does Elsevier partially complete the Rights & Access form for authors?
+When and why does Elsevier partially complete the Rights and Access form for authors?

 After 14 days, if the corresponding author has failed to complete the form and provide these details, we will publish the article using details provided at submission.
 Where it applies, this includes billing details which we will use for processing the Article Publishing Charge (APC) invoice.

-We will inform the corresponding author by email when this happens, and provide a shortened version of the Rights & Access form so they can still:
+We will inform the corresponding author by email when this happens, and provide a shortened version of the Rights and Access form so they can still:

 - Choose their preferred open access user license, if different to the default license we will apply.